Unless I am on vacation, you are guaranteed a first appointment within one week but usually it is within several days.

 Schedule a ten-minute consultation (screening call) during which time questions can be addressed to ensure that the practice meets your needs.
 At that time, the first evaluation appointment can be scheduled.

 You will receive several emails.
 One contains forms to fill out and sign online.
 These must be completed prior that first session.
 Another email is to register at the patient portal where you can communicate with me and receive any test results.
 You will also receive appointment reminders at fixed times prior to the appointment.

-Once every three months.
+After one is stabilized on the appropriate medications, meetings are once every three months.
 This is the frequency with which I can comfortably monitor medication treatment from the perspective of both efficacy and safety.
 It is also the frequency recommended by nearly all healthcare organizations consistent with best clinical practice guidelines.